gtlsgamr/htxyz/posts/mahabharat/mahabharat_episode_24.md

 - Speaking of friends, in this episode we witness the beginning of a lifelong friendship.
 Duryodhan and Karna's friendship is pretty famous for being unquestioningly loyal.
+- Kunti realised who Karna was the moment she saw him and fainted.
 - Karna being denied a fair chance at the competition was a bit sad but I think it was done for the greater good, since a non kshatriya winning that competition would bring about some massive civil revolts that would be hard